 PF Updates

-The EPFO gives an interest rate of 8.1% to subscribers of the Employee Provident Fund (EPF) for 2022-23.
-It was the lowest interest rate since 1977-78, when the EPF interest rate was 8%.
+The EPFO gives an interest rate of 8.25%p.a. for FY 2024-25 and FY 2023-24 to subscribers of the Employee Provident Fund (EPF).

 Voluntary Provident Fund (VPF) is the contributions made by the employees that are over and above the minimum contribution set by the Employees’ Provident Fund Organisation (EPFO).
 However, the employer will not contribute more than 12% of the basic salary, regardless of how much the employee contributes.
 Many employees opt for VPF as they don’t have to make any other investments and its easy as the amount is directly deducted from their salary.

 The VPF contributions too earn the same returns that the employee’s and employer’s contributions earn.
 It is for this reason that VPF is considered a very attractive option to invest in.
-The current interest offered on VPF contributions is 8.5%, which is much higher than that of the Public Provident Fund (PPF).
+The current interest offered on VPF contributions is 8.25%, which is much higher than that of the Public Provident Fund (PPF).
 The Government of India, depending on various factors, periodically updates the interest rate offered of EPF.

 VPF contributions made towards the EPF accounts are eligible for tax deductions under the provisions of Section 80C of the Income Tax Act, 1951.
 Hence, you can contribute as much as you want but the tax deductions available to the taxpayers is restricted to Rs 1,50,000 a year and one can save up to Rs 46,800 a year in taxes.

 Since VPF contributions are deposited in the EPF accounts of employees, the VPF contributions too will have the same lock-in period as that of the EPF.
-One can withdraw from their on VPF contributions if he or she is unemployed for more than two months or when they retire.
+One can withdraw from their VPF contributions if he or she is unemployed for more than two months or when they retire.

 Making VPF contributions is very simple and straightforward.
 Like PPF, you don’t need to open an account with a registered bank.
 All you need is to inform your employer that you are willing to increase your EPF contribution.
 The employer will then deduct the sum that you wish to invest as VPF from your salary.
 It is for this reason that VPF is a much better tax-saving option as it offers an attractive rate of returns and is deducted directly from the salary.